Breastfeeding and Baby Friendly Hospitals

 Before discharge, Benjamin is scheduled to follow up with his pediatrician for a weight check in two days.

-Beth is evaluated by the hospital’s certified lactation consultant who provides her with additional reassurance and discusses signs of a good latch and adequate milk intake.
-She is advised to utilize urine output, weight gain, stools, and the baby’s temperament after and between feedings to assess that he is getting enough.
+Beth is evaluated by the hospital’s certified lactation consultant, who provides her with additional reassurance and discusses signs of a good latch and adequate milk intake.
+She is advised to utilize urine output, weight gain, stools, and the baby’s temperament after and between feedings to assess whether he is getting enough.

 She is also connected with a support group for breastfeeding mothers in her neighborhood so that she can interact with other women who are successfully breastfeeding.